-Efforts: 9 PM (0.5 PM LACE stay)

-Contributors: Réka Suga, Mihály Szűcs (both OMSZ), Christoph Wittmann, Clemens Wastl (both ZAMG), Endi Keresturi (DHMZ)

-Documentation: Reports on stays; papers for publication in scientific journals

-S4 Action/Subject/Deliverable: EPS - Verification

-Description and objectives: A robust and reliable verification tool is very important in order to establish the quality of a weather forecasting system, either deterministic or probabilistic one.
+Efforts: 12 PM (1.5 PM LACE stay) Contributors: Réka Suga, Mihály Szűcs (both OMSZ), Christoph Wittmann, Clemens Wastl (both ZAMG), Endi Keresturi (DHMZ) Documentation: Reports on stays; papers for publication in scientific journals Status: Ongoing S4 Action/Subject/Deliverable: EPS - Verification Description and objectives: A robust and reliable verification tool is very important in order to establish the quality of a weather forecasting system, either deterministic or probabilistic one.
 Knowing the statistical scores and limits of our forecasting system is crucial for further improvements.
 The huge amount of data must be processed, which requires an appropriate, optimized and flexible verification software.
 ALADIN-LAEF verification tool is being developed, maintained and used already for several years.
 However, distinct versions of the source code have been created in recent years under the different users.
 These versions may diverge from each other and involve various level of modifications and bug fixing.
 Therefore, it is necessary to merge the latest development under one common library and treat the known bugs equally.
-Such maintenance was planned for this year, but unfortunately the stay of Simona Taşcu was canceled.

-Efforts: 0 PM
+Such maintenance was planned for 2018, but unfortunately the stay of Simona Taşcu was canceled.
+Efforts: 0 PM Contributors: - Documentation: - Status: Frozen S5 Action/Subject/Deliverable: Collaborations Description and objectives: Activities merging different areas, collaboration with other consortia, applications, projects.
+The collaboration continued on SRNWP-EPS phase II project of EUMETNET.

-Contributors: -

-Documentation: -

-Status: Frozen

-S5 Action/Subject/Deliverable: Collaborations

-Description and objectives: Activities merging different areas, collaboration with other consortia, applications, projects.

-The collaboration is currently being continued on SRNWP-EPS phase II project of EUMETNET.
 RC LACE is not directly involved, the cooperation is rather between the members' national meteorological services.
 Some related activities are carried out at Hungarian Meteorological Service.
 The second phase of the project was originally planned till the end of 2017, but it has been extended until 31st of December 2018.
-Current phase focuses on the development of new probabilistic methodologies to predict severe weather conditions like thunderstorms and fog and studying the underlying sensitivity of the models to soil conditions and the boundary layer.
+The second phase focused on the development of new probabilistic methodologies to predict severe weather conditions like thunderstorms and fog.
+The collaboration between ALADIN and HIRLAM consortia in the field of Predictability and EPS is still a bit frozen.
+The merging procedure between both